alabiibrahim/Forensic-Report-Tenet-Rice-Homicide/README.md

 The determination is supported by converging independent indicators rather than a single anomalous metric, reducing the likelihood of coincidence.

 This report does not establish legal guilt, but establishes investigative priority with measurable analytical justification.

+## FINDINGS:
+ • The victim was last seen alive at 7:57pm and gunshot heard at 8:00pm.
+ • Call records show a call between the victim and the primary suspect Alex Shaw, shortly before the estimated time of death.
+ • Several failed access attempts to non-restricted areas, indicating suspicious motives.
+ • No forced entry was detected, suggesting the victim allowed entry to the attacker (Hotel staff).
+ • Suspect made a call immediately after event to the victim's former partner.
+Susan knight appeared as a staff and investor

+## RECOMMENDATIONS:
+• Conduct a formal interrogation of the suspect focusing on the event time frame.
+• Verify the suspect’s alibi against phone tower and CCTV movement records.
+• Interview Individuals tagged as "witness" and "person of interest" they might have had involvement directly or indirectly.
+• Check for additional camera footage covering exit routes.
+• Perform digital forensics on the suspect’s phone few hours to event period.

+## CONCLUSION:

+• Based on the timeline correlation, location tracking, and call records, Alex Shaw was present at the crime scene at the estimated time of death.

+• The absence of forced entry and the communication between the victim and Alex Shaw shortly before the incident suggest the victim willingly met the suspect.

+• The attempts to non restricted areas indicates bad intentions.

+Taken together, the evidence strongly supports the suspect’s involvement in the incident and justifies further legal investigation and interrogation.